PintoGideon/notes/Javascript/ObjectOriented.md

 ```
 The above snippet essentially creates an empty object with
 a bond to the userFunctionStore.
-This is how the object that the function returns.
+This is how the object returned from the function looks.

  ```javascript
 {